svn2github/dyncall/bindings/R/rdyncall/README.txt

 cross-platform.
 With rdyncall, R borrows capabilities of a system-level programming language.

-'rdyncall' enables to R multimedia applications that run across platforms.
+'rdyncall' enables to develope R multimedia applications that run across platforms.

 For R core development, the package provides a new Foreign Function Interface that can be used to call foreign precompiled C code without the need for